Kære Allesammen,

 "Don't judge me because I sin differently than you." -- Dieter F. Uchtdorf

--- also Dieter F. Uchtdorf
+"Stop it!" -- also Dieter F. Uchtdorf

 "The thing God must enjoy most about being God is the thrill of showing mercy." -- Jeffery R. Holland